 Final Words

-Being the capital of Sarawak, it’s a busy city but just half an hour away and you’re in a primeval jungle, full of natural wonders.
+Being the capital of Sarawak, it’s a busy city but just drive for half an hour and you’re in a primeval jungle, full of natural wonders.
 Truly an amazing city, it makes for a perfect starting point to your Borneo journey.

-Read more Kuching guides here and find our full guide to the best places to stay in Kuching here.
+You can check out all the best Kuching day trips here.
+Find our full travel guide to Kuching here and our full guide to the best places to stay in Kuching here.

 Planning a trip to Malaysia?
 Have any questions?
 Join our Malaysia Travel Planning Facebook group here now!
 It’s the perfect place to ask any questions and to be inspired!